 Situated within Birkdale is the canal estate of Aquatic Paradise.
 Aquatic Paradise is a relatively small canal estate that does not have a central marina area.
 Canal traffic and infrastructure is confined to the homes that front the canal.
 Whilst current mapping indicates limited impacts from storm surge, residents should be prepared for the possibility of their homes experiencing tidal inundation during an extreme storm tide event.

-REMEMBER: If it’s flooded, forget it!
+REMEMBER: If it’s flooded, forget it! – BACK IT UP!

-Every year people are hurt, or die, trying to cross or play in flooded waterways.
+Summer months bring rain, cyclones and unstable weather conditions to Queensland.
+More than half of flood related deaths in Queensland are the result of people driving through floodwater.
 It can happen anywhere – roads, creeks, dams, parks or backyards.
 Residents should be aware of the dangers connected to floodwater or swift flowing water such as: slippery surfaces; uneven ground; strong currents; sharp objects; electrical current; fences; vehicles; rocks; long grass; tree branches; sewerage; and chemicals.

 If you get trapped in floodwater, you not only put your life and the lives of the people with you at risk, but you also put the lives of the rescuers at risk too.

 Localised flooding may temporarily restrict access and cut roads in some areas of Redland City.
 Please consider this when planning to drive during periods of heavy rain.
-A list of the areas impacted by localised flooding can be found here.
+See a list of the areas that may be impacted by localised flooding.

-The rail network enters Redland City via Thorneside, crossing the Tingalpa Creek to the north of the Thorneside sewerage treatment plant and continues on to the Thorneside Station.
+The rail network enters Redland City via Thorneside, crossing the Tingalpa Creek to the north of the Thorneside Wastewater Treatment Plant and continues on to the Thorneside Station.
 From Thorneside Station the rail network continues east to Birkdale Station and Wellington Point Station where the line turns south-east to Ormiston Station and Cleveland Station where it terminates.

-Current Flood Prone, Storm Tide mapping indicates the possibility of the rail network being cut by flood water on the Redland City side of Tingalpa Creek, north of the Tingalpa Station.
+Current Flood Prone, Storm Tide mapping indicates the possibility of the rail network being cut by flood water on the Redland City side of Tingalpa Creek, north of the Thorneside Station.
 If this were to occur, rail transport in and out of Redland City would be cut along with rail access to Brisbane City.
-This would prevent any evacuations via rail to the RNA Showgrounds which is the primary evacuation centre for Brisbane and an alternate evacuation centre for Redland City residents should the city’s infrastructure be significantly compromised by a disaster event.
+This would prevent any evacuations via rail to the RNA Showgrounds, which is the primary evacuation centre for Brisbane and an alternate evacuation centre for Redland City residents should the city’s infrastructure be significantly compromised by a disaster event.